Hamza-S/csclub_website/README.md

 # CS Club Website
 First web-dev project, for school's computer science club.
-Purpose of website is for club leaders to communicate to members by posting, posts, to the home-page.
+Purpose of website is for club leaders to communicate to members by posting to the home-page.

-Posts were stored in an SQL database, and brought to the website using HTML/CSS and PHP.
+Posts were stored in an SQL database, and brought to the website using PHP and HTML/CSS

 Homepage:
 ![ScreenShot](https://i.gyazo.com/7e0f7dc50fcfc97fbb27703654e68db5.png)